Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Necromancer:

 The Necromancer is a neutral killer that kills indirectly.
-After a player dies, they become active and can choose to summon a dead player back to life to go through the necromancer timer and start killing everyone besides the necromancer in order to win.
-If the summoned dies, they lose, and if the necromancer dies, the summoned dies too.
+After a player dies, they become active and can choose to summon a dead player back to life to go through the necromancer timer and start killing everyone besides the Necromancer in order to win.
+If the summoned dies, they lose, and if the Necromancer dies, the summoned dies too.
 The summon can not speak at all unless they have the ghost role.

 ## Investigator: